KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 ---
-title: "Documentation Project"
+title: "Everything You Need to Know About Team Fortress 2"
 permalink: /
 layout: default
 ---
-# Main
+# Team Fortress 2

 Nine distinct classes provide a broad range of tactical abilities and personalities.
 Constantly updated with new game modes, maps, equipment and, most importantly, *hats*!